CarolinaLag/Authentication/README.md

 npm i

 ```
+## Dependencies
+- mongoose
+- express
+- ejs
+- dotenv
+- jsonwebtoken
+- cookie-parser
+- bcrypt
+- nodemailer
+- nodemailer-sendgrid-transport
+- @sendgrid/mail

 ## How to run
 - Clone the repo and install all neccessary dependencies
 - Run `npm start`

-**Note that the URI of the database and localhost port is in a hidden .env file that is not included in this repository, and you will therefore need your own MongoDB Atlas account to use this TodoApp.**
+**Note that the URI of the database, localhost port, sendgrid key and user is in a hidden .env file that is not included in this repository, and you will therefore need your own MongoDB Atlas account to use this TodoApp.**

 ## Naming conventions